AdRoll/baker/content/en/docs/How Tos/create_input.md

 	FreeMem(data *Data)
 }
 ```

-The [Input interface](https://pkg.go.dev/github.com/AdRoll/baker#Input) must be implemented when
-creating a new input component.

 The `Run` function implements the component logic and receives a channel where it sends the
 [raw data](https://pkg.go.dev/github.com/AdRoll/baker#Data) it processes.